edeposit/marcxml_parser/docs/index.rst

 Source code
 -----------
-Project is released as opensource (GPL) and source codes can be found at
+Project is released as opensource (MIT) and source code can be found at
 GitHub:

 - https://github.com/edeposit/marcxml_parser